Jan Dlugosz University in Czestochowa

 www www.en.ujd.edu.pl

-Jan Dlugosz University in Czestochowa (JDU) is a public institution with nearly a 50-year tradition.
+Jan Dlugosz University in Czestochowa (JDU) is a public institution with long education traditions.
 It is one of the largest public universities in the region, with highly qualified scientific and didactic staff.

 JDU is a fast expanding educational place.
 It collaborates with numerous scientific centers in the world.
 Efforts involve actions undertaken in developing scientific and research infrastructure, assuring modern didactic base, exploring new areas of research and realizing international projects.

-Students and staff have the access to up-to- date infrastructure e. g. multimedia lecture halls, sports center, language laboratory and even a planetarium.
+Students and staff have access to up-to- date infrastructure, e. g. multimedia lecture halls, the sports center, language laboratories and even the planetarium.

 Knowledge – Lifelong and Lifewide Learning

-With those in mind who anticipate changing their employment or intend to continue their education after receiving the diploma, JDU has prepared an extensive proposal of post-graduate studies and courses.
-These include a bachelor’s degree and are open to everyone.
+With those in mind who anticipate changing their employment or intend to continue their education after receiving a university diploma, JDU has prepared an extensive proposal of post-graduate studies and courses., which are open to everyone.

 Cooperation – International Projects

 JDU has signed bilateral and inter-institutional agreements with academic and scientific centres in the world.
-The collaboration is also based on the mutual realization of projects that include Erasmus+.
+The collaboration is also based on realization of projects that include Erasmus+.

 JDU For Everyone

 JDU is a place open for the education of different age groups.
-The The University of Young Explorers provides educational activities for the youngest.
-The elderly community presence is ensured at JDU thanks to an actively working University of the Third Age.
+The University of Young Explorers provides educational activities for the youngest.
+The elderly community presence is ensured at JDU thanks to the actively working University of the Third Age.

 Sports at JDU